 - Is your child going to bed too early, or too late?

 - Do feed times affect the timing of you child's naps?

 Gradually make these schedule adjustments, while treating any early wake-ups as a night waking.
 However - If you've tried these suggestions and you're still struggling, you may need a more expert approach to solving your problem.
-If this is you, please contact me to arrange a FREE 15 minute phone consult and we can work together to solve your sleep issues.
+If this is you, please arrange a FREE 15 minute phone consult and we can work together to solve your sleep issues.